Keith-Khadar/Gh05t/High_Performance/Recorded_data/README.md

 # EEG data collection and labelling

 ## Overview
 This project captures the 8 channel EEG data, processes the received hex values into decimal format, and logs them into a CSV file.
-The script also records whether the user's eyes are closed based on keyboard input (tab key).
+The script also allows live labeling of data based on whether the user’s eyes are open or closed, using simple keyboard input ('c' for closed, 'o' for open).

-## Files
-- eeg_data_to_file.py: The python script for collecting and labelling blinking EEG data (10 seconds).
-- labeled_data folder: This folder has 10 csv files of labelled EEG data.
-- unlabeled_data folder: This folder has 10 csv files of unlabelled EEG data.

 ## Features
-- Reads data from an ESP32 via a serial connection
+- Reads data from an ESP32 via a serial connection.
-- Converts hexadecimal EEG readings into decimal values
+- Converts hexadecimal EEG readings into decimal values.
-- Logs data with a timestamp in a CSV file
+- Logs data with a timestamp in a CSV file.
-- Detects "Eyes closed" state using the `Tab` key by running a background keyboard listener
+- Allows real-time labeling using the keyboard:
+'c' → Mark as "eyes closed"
+'o' → Mark as "eyes open"
+- Keyboard listener runs in a background thread while collecting data.

 ## Installation
 ### Prerequisites